James Finch (1831-1900) and his adventurous son Jacob

 James and Mary’s children:

-• Emily Finch, born in Reigate in 1855.
-She married general labourer Charles William Mitchell in the town in 1876 and raised a family in the area.
-She is probably the Emily Mitchell whose death was recorded in Reigate in 1920.
+• Emily Finch (1855-1920) was baptised in Reigate and married labourer and bricklayer Charles William Mitchell in the town in 1876.
+They raised a family in the area.
+Emily died in 1920.

-• Edward Finch was born in 1872.
+• Edward Finch (1872-1945) was born in 1872.
+In 1891 he signed up for military service and was in the East Surrey Regiment before being invalided out after six years.
 He married Sarah Annie Seagrave in Reigate in May 1901, raised a family in the town and worked as a builder’s labourer.
-He died in 1945.
+Sarah died in 1942, Edward in 1945.

 Jacob John Finch – soldier and cricketer